Saturday, March 18, 2023

 What is Prometheus?

-• Prometheus is an open source monitoring tool
+• Prometheus is an open source monitoring and alerting tool.

 • Provides out-of-the-box monitoring capabilities for the Kubernetes container orchestration platform.
 It can monitor servers and databases as well.